Graham Manley

 Graham Manley is a British comic artist.

 Biography

 Graham Manley has worked for a wide range of British comics, and is credited by Tony O'Donnell as inspiring the creation of Near Myths.

 He has drawn episodes of Juliet November and Whatever Happened To...? for the Judge Dredd Megazine.
 He also co-created (with writer Pat Mills) the character Rick Fortune for Diceman comic.

 He has also contributed to several volumes of The Big Book of collection for the DC imprint Paradox Press.
 Manley has produced full colour SF and fantasy comics in The Dandy Annual for several years.

 Manley worked on the opening titles of the feature film 'Electric Man' where his original drawings of the character were animated into an impressive opening sequence.

+The original sleeve art on roots reggae artist Prince Far I’s Cry Tuff Dub Encounter Chapter 3 album is by Graham Manley.